 Endoscopy involves the use of a flexible scope, inserted through the mouth, nose, or the rectum, to examine the inside of your pet’s esophagus, stomach, bronchi, nasal passages, or colon.
 The images and video clips produced during this examination give our veterinarians a clear view of any disease occurring inside of these vital organs, and an opportunity to acquire important tissue samples for biopsy and culture.
 Endoscopy must be performed with the patient under anesthesia.

-We do accept referrals from other hospitals for patients in need of endoscopy diagnostics.
-Please call us at 925-937-5000 to discuss your pet’s endoscopy needs with one of our veterinarians.
+Encina Veterinary Hospital does accept referral s from other hospitals for patients in need of endoscopy.
+Please call us at (925) 937-5000 to discuss this procedure further.